justindthomas/wordpress-heroku/wp-content/plugins/amazon-s3-uploads/readme.txt

 to wp-config.php right before the line
 /* That's all, stop editing!
 Happy blogging. */

+= To use or not to use SSL for S3 transfers? = Actually, I don't think this function is needed in a simple blog.
+But if you blog's web functions are wider than just providing text to readers (travel blogs that sell tickets, books or any kind of web selling), then it might be useful to you.

+To tell you the truth I don't like SSL certificates :) but would be glad to investigate this topic if this function is needed to someone.

 == Changelog ==

+= 1.09 =
+* Url encoding bug fixed
+* Delete attachment fixed
+* Ability to exclude filetypes

 = 1.05 - 1.08 =
 * Minor bug fixes